varunoberoi/deepstream.io-website-old/pages/info/messagestructure/writing-a-client.md

     <h3>Edge Case</h3>
     <ul>
         <li>
             In the case of race conditions this could occur if the server sends a message to the client the exact same time it unsubscribed from the message.
-This can't be avoided, but should only happy very very rarely.
+This can't be avoided, but should only happen very rarely.
         </li>
     </ul>
 </div>

 # Errors

 The last major thing to keep in consideration are error scenarios.
 If you look at the [event constants](../../docs/constants.html#Event) you'll notice that there are quite a few different unhappy scenarios that may occur.
 Many of these are expected behaviour, such as MESSAGE_PERMISSION_ERROR or TOO_MANY_AUTH_ATTEMPTS.
-Others are errors returned by deepsteam incase the message protocol was not correctly used, such as INVALID_MESSAGE_DATA, MESSAGE_PARSE_ERROR or UNKNOWN_TOPIC.
+Others are errors returned by deepsteam incase the message protocol was not correctly used, such as INVALID_MESSAGE_DATA, MESSAGE_PARSE_ERROR or UNKNOWN_TOPIC and some are to expose internal issues, such as CACHE_RETRIEVAL_TIMEOUT or STORAGE_RETRIEVAL_TIMEOUT.

-It's best practice to:
+It's important to:
 * Not let the application die when an error occurs

 Always recover from them as gracefully as possible.